 A Footnote on the Common Man

-There comes a point in the preparation of a story, an essay, an article when the author must determine when it is complete.
-It is complete, but I cannot resist the urge to add what I will call a footnote.
+There comes a point in the preparation of a story, a memoir, an article when the author must determine when it is complete.
+It is complete, but I cannot resist the urge to add what I’ll call a footnote.
 I have been sitting before my computer screen and pondering all this against the background of the regular sounds of the city.
 For some reason I hear it all more distinctly than usual.
-The white noise of a nearby highway becomes a mosaic of unique and disparate sounds- a big rig downshifts; the sudden guttural moan of the diesel causes me to speculate- is he exiting?
-Someone has pressed the gas pedal to the floor; powerful performance car, I speculate.
-Yes, I think, a menacing Camaro with dark tinted windows.
+The white noise of the nearby highway becomes a mosaic of unique and disparate sounds- a big rig downshifts; the sudden guttural growling of the diesel.
+I speculate- is the trucker exiting?
+Someone else has put the pedal to the metal; a powerful performance car, I surmise.
+Yes, I think, a menacing Camaro with tinted windows.
 Exasperated by the slow pace of the vehicle before him the impatient driver whisks into a small opening in the line of cars, to pass.
-A siren in the distance grows louder then fades as it passes; a helicopter hovers somewhere near but out of sight monitoring traffic or engaged in some police action?
+A siren in the distance grows louder then fades as it passes; a helicopter hovers somewhere near but out of sight- monitoring traffic or engaged in some police action?
 I wonder.

 I am pondering the title of this piece, borrowed from Aaron Copeland’s brief but celebrated composition of the same name.
-The regal brass fanfare, punctuated by the thunderous beat of kettle drums and crashing cymbals conjures images of the arrival of a royal entourage.
+The regal brass fanfare, punctuated by the thunderous beat of kettle drums and crashing cymbals, conjures images of the arrival of a royal entourage.
 But Copeland invites us to consider the nobility of the Common Man.
 I suspect he used the word common to denote both what we share in common as well as what is prevalent, widespread, and the opposite of rare.
-We are, all of us, common insofar as we are bound to one another by the commonality of our birth and our death.
-Our commonality also extends to the limited time between those two events- what we do between our beginning and our ending.
+We are, all of us, common insofar as we are bound by the commonality that binds us to one another-our birth and our death.
+Our commonality also extends to the limited time between those two events- what we do between our beginning and our ending- our life’s bookends.
 We endure, create families, work, strive to succeed or merely survive.
 Earl is a detail, as are we.
 I knew little of his life except he eked out a living in the hills of West Virginia, served in the Marine Corps, loved hill country music, was a fair buckdancer, and died, again, just as we all do.
 He was the common man.
 His burial captured, for me, the paradox that characterizes the life we all live; how it is at once noble and common.
 Living life is a noble act in and of itself and deserves to be recognized as such, especially as it comes to an end.
 There is nothing common at all about the life one lives.
 Yet we are common in what we all share… we are born, we live for a short while, and we die; that we do this as common but noble folk makes plain that nothing short of a fanfare is well-deserved.